Rohitpatil-123/library_management_system/README.md

 # Library Management System

-- It manages Books
+- admin can add , remove , update librarian data
+- librarian can do following functions :
+- can add book
+- can issue book
+- can make entry of return book
+- can see books added
-- Can add books
+- can see how many books are issued